 I don’t intend to imply that child labor or slavery and copyright are moral equivalents.
 I’m simply stating that their abolition was a moral imperative in the face of strong and highly ingrained economic considerations.

 Whoa.
 Heady stuff!
 And I just love it.
 I can believe in this as a principle to live by.
 Ideas and knowledge can’t be owned — not once they’ve been expressed.

-And what a wonder the Internet is, because I don’t think I’ve ever heard of Benjamin Mako Hill before today, but now I’ve found his excellent web site because I searched Google for eben moglen button lamb chop.
+And what a wonder the Internet is, because I don’t think I’ve ever heard of Mako before today, but now I’ve found his excellent web site because I searched Google for eben moglen button lamb chop.
 (That lead me to a site one step removed, but there’s where it started.)